Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 Managers of an organization can define several **teams**.
 Teams are groups of users and can be publicly visible or private.
 They also have one or more managers.
 Teams can be set up so that users can join a team on their own or 'by invite' which means that the team managers are notified about requests to join and must decide upon them.
 Project managers can restrict mapping and/or validation of individual projects to members of a team.

-> You must be manager of an organization to create new projects using TM4.

 ## Initiate a new Project within TM4